 After the machine is powered on, the system will be under the functional state that was used last time the machine was powered off.
 If users want to continue the original welding task, there is no need to make any adjustments, just continue welding as before.
 However, if users want to change the welding task or welding instruction, they should make any changes using the control panel.

 The recommended operation steps for the control panel are as below.

 - 1. Select the welding mode: Select the desired welding mode by pressing the selecting key in the welding mode selecting zone if necessary. - 2.
-Select the base metal & gas type: Select the desired base material and combined gas type by pressing either selecting key in the base metal/gas selecting zone if necessary. - 3.
-Select the welding wire diameter: Select the desired welding wire diameter by pressing the selecting key in the wire selecting zone if necessary. - 4.
-Select the trigger operation mode: Select the desired operation mode by pressing the selecting key in the trigger operation mode selecting zone if necessary. - 5.
-Select synergic mode: Select if you require to use synergic mode by pressing the selecting key. - 6.
-Select the material thickness: Select the desired material thickness setting that matches the base material being welded by pressing the required selection key until the LED illuminates and then using the parameter adjustment knob to adjust the material thickness shown in the left digital display Note: Please ensure you have the material thickness option selected in the submenu, see page 59.
+Select the base metal type: Select the desired base metal type by pressing the selecting key in the base metal selecting zone if necessary. - 3.
+Select the gas type : Select the desired gas type by pressing the selecting key in the gas selecting zone if necessary (preset according to material type selected). - 4.
+Select the welding wire diameter: Select the desired welding wire diameter by pressing the selecting key in the wire selecting zone if necessary. - 5.
+Select the trigger operation mode: Select the desired operation mode by pressing the selecting key in the trigger operation mode selecting zone if necessary. - 6.
+Select the material thickness:\ Select the desired material thickness setting that matches the base material being welded by pressing the required selection key until the 9/+ LED illuminates and then using the parameter adjustment knob to adjust the material thickness shown in the left digital display - \ Please Note: You need to access the Submenu (see page 35) and ensure you have selected material thickness option rather than wire feed speed option (when selecting 6 above).